roryee/artificial-intelligence/README.md

 Artificial Intelligence officially supports the previous two versions of all browsers with a market share of greater than 3%, as well as Firefox ESR and Internet Explorer 9.

 AI *does not* officially support Internet Explorer 8.
-It includes Modernizr, HTML5shiv, and Respond.js to help with backwards-compatibility, but does not implement further support.
+It includes [Modernizr](http://modernizr.com/), [HTML5 Shiv](https://github.com/aFarkas/html5shiv), and [Respond.js](https://github.com/scottjehl/Respond) to help with backwards-compatibility, but does not implement further support.
 This includes backend applications such as Streams.